 Stakeholders delivering essential services to the industry such as marine insurance, IT services, warehousing, and transport are also in attendance.

 Via panel discussions and presentations the Congress represents a comprehensive dialogue which provides insightful guidance to members and stakeholders.

-The two-day Congress provides members and stakeholders with a professional and structured environment in which to network, offers a programme of site visits, and includes an enjoyable social aspect in the form of a gala dinner and a golf tournament.
+The two-day Congress provides members and stakeholders with a professional and structured environment in which to network and includes an enjoyable social aspect in the form of a gala dinner.

 The SAAFF Congress is for all stakeholders within the South African freight forwarding, logistics, and customs clearing industry.
 CEOs and MDs, senior managers in operational, technical, and strategic roles, young entrepreneurs, and suppliers to the industry will all benefit.

 Industry sectors include:

 The South African Association of Freight Forwarders (SAAFF) is a national association that is a non-profit organisation governed by a constitution.
 SAAFF’s mission is to lead strategic initiatives that deliver successful outcomes through service, information, and advocacy.
 We are striving to be the leading authority in the freight forwarding industry, achieving local, regional, and international recognition.
 We add value by encouraging integrity, professional conduct, leadership, and delivery of results.

 Freight forwarding plays an essential role in international trade and SAAFF members are dedicated to facilitating this activity through their involvement in the management of transportation, customs clearing, documentation, third party payments, and many other elements of international supply chains.
 Globalisation and the need to reduce costs over the entire supply chain have re-focussed the freight forwarder in ways that are innovative and responsive: the freight forwarder is truly the “architect of transport”.